pass-culture/pass-culture-app-native/doc/installation/Android.md

 In Android Studio: File > Settings > Experimental > Gradle -> uncheck "Only sync the active variant" checkbox.

-En cas de soucis avec le JDK installer via `brew install --cask temurin@17` et ajouter le chemin `JAVA_HOME=/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home` dans .zshrc
+If you encounter an issue with JDK, install using `brew install --cask temurin@17` and add the path `JAVA_HOME=/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home` in .zshrc

 </details>
 <details>